WSLegion/WH2_Darkelf_mod/README.md

    * Witch elves:
       * Enable "Madness of Khaine"
         - Active ability, 1 charge per battle
-        - Target will suffer from -100% Range and is prone to "Rampage"
+        - Enemies within 30m range of target position will suffer from -100% Range and is prone to "Rampage"
    * Sisters of Slaughter:
       * Enable "Dance of Blade"
         - Toggleable ability